ThishanTharuka/ThishanTharuka/README.md

 [![An image of @thishanperera's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/thishanperera)](https://holopin.io/@thishanperera)

-- 🌱 I’m currently learning Kotlin and Python.
+- 🌱 I’m currently learning Node.js and Python.
 - ⚡ Love to watch Anime and play Minecraft during my free time.
 - 📫 How to reach me: thishantharuka4@gmail.com